Disabled American Veterans: Mobile Service Office

 The DAV's Mobile Service Office (MSO) Program is designed to bring assistance for disabled veterans and their families living in geographic rural areas on veterans' benefits, filing claims and services closer to home by eliminating long trips for veterans to the National Service Offices.
 The DAV's specially equipped Mobile Service Offices "offices on wheels" visits communities according to the MSO locations schedule.
+The Mobile Service Office program has been replaced by the Information Seminar Program.

 Veterans Information Seminars

 This outreach program is designed to educate veterans, their families and survivors who are unaware of veterans government benefits and programs, counseling and claims filing assistance service by DAV's National Service Officers (NSO) at communities throughout the country.
 Veterans Information Seminars are free of charge to all veterans and do not have to be a member of DAV to attend the Veterans Information Seminars.
 DAV's Veterans Information Seminars are held at Local DAV Chapters and Community Centers.